Stanley Group receivers' report shows long list of creditors

 Taylor Roofing 2004, Window Treatments, Timpak, Carpet Court, Cambridge Timber and Hardware and Portacom are others on that list.

-Also listed is Fletcher Concrete and Infrastructure, Allied Concrete, Waikato Steel Fabricators, Fletcher Steel, Fletcher Distribution trading as PlaceMakers Mt Maunganui, Steel and Tube Holdings, PlaceMakers Thames/Whitianga and Royalwolf New Zealand.
+Also listed is Fletcher Concrete and Infrastructure, Allied Concrete, Waikato Steel Fabricators, Fletcher Steel, Fletcher Distribution trading as PlaceMakers Mt Maunganui, Steel and Tube Holdings, PlaceMakers Thames/Whitianga and Royal Wolf New Zealand.

 The receivers said they believed the receiverships might be completed within the next six months.